Getting your movie idea made starts with one thing: a great pitch! Read this article to see how you can write a great pitch in 2021!

 Everyone wants to know the most integral component to creating a compelling pitch.
 What’s the most important aspect that’ll get your idea off the slush pile and through the producer’s door?

 According to producer, InFocus instructor, and Red Storm productions founder Erik Paulsson, it’s the script.
-With over twenty years in the business, Paulsson was quick to claim that “if you have a great idea that’s well executed, someone will be interested.”
+With over twenty years experience, Paulsson explains that “if you have a great movie idea that’s well executed, someone will be interested.”

 Perhaps the inaugural lesson here is make sure the script is in as good of shape as it can be before you send it out.
 Give it to fresh eyes that are willing it give you honest feedback.
 Share it with collaborators you trust and want to work with.
 Dot every I, cross every T, and of course, have a really awesome, original, totally brilliant idea.
 Easy, right?